 Consistently feeding a large family is easy with medium charcoal cookers, which have grates that measure between 27 and 33 inches in width.
 With room for both main dishes and sides, these grills are also reliable workhorses that can crank out a few batches of food during parties.
 Though grills of this size don’t offer much mobility, they give you enough space to arrange dual cooking zones for greater versatility.

 Large Charcoal Grills

 Is your backyard the place to be for gamedays, the setting for extended-family get-togethers?
 Yeah, you’ll need a large charcoal cooker.
 Their cooking surfaces are at least 34 inches wide, allowing you to use virtually any setup or cooking technique you can dream of.
 Sear 20 steaks over direct heat at once, use indirect heat to simultaneously smoke 6 Boston butts, or put both to work at the same time.

 Choose Your Charcoal Grill Class

 Already got a model in mind?
 Before you go picking out that charcoal pit, take a moment to see if it belongs to the grill class that best fits your lifestyle.
-A charcoal grill falls into 1 of 4 classifications (Luxury, Premium, Practical, and Economy) based on its quality, performance, and features.
+A charcoal grill falls into 1 of 4 classifications (Luxury, Premium, Practical, and Entry-Level) based on its quality, performance, and features.
 We’ve given you a brief rundown of each class below so you can have a better idea of what they offer.

 Luxury Charcoal Grills

 Built entirely from cast aluminum or 304, commercial-grade stainless steel for longevity